kopytk0/CurrencyConverter/README.md

 # Currency Converter

-A framework to convert currencies and transaction history from brokers' APIs
+A library to convert currencies and get transaction history from brokers' APIs

 ## `CurrencyConverter`